FaresHarb/Gemini-DiscordBot/README.md

 # Discord Gemini Bot

-A Discord bot powered by Google's Gemini AI API that brings advanced conversational AI capabilities to your Discord server.
+🤖 A powerful Discord bot that integrates Google's Gemini AI to bring intelligent conversations directly to your Discord server.
+Chat with cutting-edge AI technology seamlessly within your community!

 ## Prerequisites